 The Foundation Of Laughlin Legal, PC

-Our founding attorney, Amy Laughlin, has been attaining exceptional results for her clients since 1992.
+Our founding and managing partner, Amy Laughlin, has been attaining exceptional results for her clients since 1992.
 After graduating with honors from The University of Michigan Law School, she worked on complex financial and litigation cases at a large California firm.
 Her experience included guardianship, immigration, foster care and domestic violence cases.

 Amy went on to open Laughlin Legal, PC, to help families through complex family law issues.
 She is highly involved in the community, serving as: